allbecauseyoutoldmeso/flying_teacup/README.md

-# The Flying Teapot Project
+# The Flying Teacup Project

 * WIP!
 * Using three.js to build a 3D web environment, and incorporating meshes built in Blender.